ScratchContributors/bios/README.md

 ##### Cool--Scratcher: Hey, I'm Cool Scratcher, the creator of a scratch course (https://www.youtube.com/playlist?list=PLyfaA-HVu0QBsBuzU1CnCIWOIrv5ogfCs), a forum helper, and a Scratcher with over 5 years of experience!
 I'm also on the wiki :) I'm at KidCreatorsTeam.

+##### cs3508696: Hi, I'm @cs3508696, but everyone calls me Mia.
+I'm a scratch wiki contributor, for English and Hindi.
+I have helped out in a lot of the Scratch Month studios for 2020.
+I'm also a forum helper, taking orders in shops, and answering questions anyone has.
+I have over a year of experience in Scratch.
+I'm a positive person, a violinist, a dancer, a writer, and a swimmer.
+I'm a huge bookworm, and love to read!! :)

+##### DogCatPuppyLover: Hey there!
+I'm DogCatPuppyLover, a coding freak who knows HTML, CSS, JavaScript, and Scratch.
+I am a Scratch Wikian, a past FPC, and a member of the Scratch Welcoming Committee.
+Have a nice day! :D

+##### DancingLine: Hi, I'm DancingLine (aka Linerly) and I like playing and creating games, making artworks, coding, and more.
+I also have a website too.
+You can go to my website at https://linerly.github.io/

 ##### HollyParker: Hi, I'm Holly and I'm 14.
 I have recently been invited to 2 SDSs to help out, which is something that means a lot to me.
 I've been part of Scratch since I was 10, and I love being a part of the community.
 I love DC, Marvel, Star Wars, Lego, Harry Potter, Miraculous, Pokemon, Moshi Monsters, Ninjago, Nintendo and pushes.
 Thanks for reading!

 ##### PaddlerGames: Hello!
 I'm PaddlerGames.
 I started Scratch 5 years ago.
 I was the 378th FPC.
 I help out in the SDS, and have a Scratch Wiki account.